urdms104/dms104-course-documentation/files.md

   - **Digital earwax terminator** - device that removes earwax
     - NOT APPROVED - not enough interactivity; just turns on/off and then the user applies it; does not fulfill the DMS 104 requirements
   - **Digital makeup mirror** - AR mirror for applying makeup
-    - APPROVED - so long as you come-up with differentiators (this product already exists)
+    - APPROVED - only if you come-up with differentiators (this product already exists)
     - Concern: the exact feature set will be a challenge to get right; also be aware of similar existing products
   - **Digital closet** - AR mirror to help getting dressed
     - NOTE: this idea is identical to Team Shenzhen's "!Naked" (okay to proceed; you will be in competition with the other team to see who creates the better design!)